openpbl/app-docs/README.md

 The content of **PBL Monitor** is aimed at teachers, educators, T&D professionals, and education executives interested in following developments and discussions about the PBL learning strategy. <br>

 **Support for social actions** <br>
-OPEN-PBL.ORG maintains a voluntary consultancy program for the free implementation of the OPEN-PBL application in educational initiatives promoted by municipal governments and non-profit organizations.<br>
+OPEN-PBL.ORG maintains a voluntary consultancy program for the free implementation of the OPEN-PBL application in educational initiatives promoted by municipal governments and non-profit organizations.<br><br>

 ### OPEN-PBL ENVIRONMENTS AND FEATURES